In today’s post: Find 20 fantastic beginner sewing projects – clothes, purses, pillows, scarves, accessories, and more!

 13. This tutorial from The Sweeter Side of Mommyhood for knit swaddling blankets and stretchy baby headbands is a good intro to working with knit fabrics.

-14. This art smock from Crazy Little Projects is a quick project that will teach you about using bias tape to finish edges.
+14. This art smock from Crazy Little Projects is a quick beginner sewing project that will teach you about using bias tape to finish edges.

 15. If you’re teaching kids to sew, these mix-n-match felt monsters are a great place to start!
 They turn out cute even if seams aren’t perfect and are a great way to practice straight and zigzag stitches.
 Get the pattern from It’s Always Autumn.

-17. This dolly towel by Mommy By Day Crafter By Night is another good bias tape project that turns out so cute!
+17. This dolly towel by Mommy By Day Crafter By Night is another good beginner sewing project that turns out so cute!

 18. Once you’ve mastered the basics, you can start making clothes!
 This free flutter sleeve top or dress pattern from It’s Always Autumn only has a couple of pieces and comes together really easily.